 These are full use, high-speed internet plans, for which you qualify by your financial need.
 They are regional, just in small areas, but it’s possible they might be in your area.

-School2Home wants to give free computers and free internet to hundreds of low-performing middle schools and almost a half million students in California.
+School2Home wants to give free computers and free internet service to hundreds of low-performing middle schools and almost a half million students in California.
 For now, it’s just a pilot program that began in Los Angeles and Riverside county school districts and but has already expanded up north to the Oakland Unified School District.
 It’s not a government program, but is funded by a coalition of private companies. [info]